scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 Upon clicking a chapter, a typical rendered HTML file is seen.
 This is seen in Fig. :ref:`fig:tbc-render`.
 A button to edit the chapter is seen, this will fire up a tmpnb_ instance which allows users to easily modify and run the code.
-This makes it extremely convenient to view, modify, copy, and learn the created content.
+This makes it extremely convenient to view, modify, and learn the created content.
 In the figure, one can see an icon for entering comments.
-This links a disqus comment field at the bottom of the page.
+This links to a disqus comment field at the bottom of the page.
 This lists all current comments and allows users to submit new comments on the particular chapter.

 .. figure:: tbc_render.png